ravimude20/SmartCodeReviewer/README.md

 5. **Comments Elevate Excellence:**
    Empowers developers with suggestions, insights, and brilliance that enhance code quality.

-Embrace the future of code review—where human ingenuity merges with AI excellence for extraordinary results.
+Embrace the future of code review—where human ingenuity merges with AI excellence for extraordinary results
 ---
 **Experience Smart Code Reviewer: Elevate Your Code Quality, Unleash Innovation.**